 If the prospect says they will, you’ve secured a commitment from them — a small close that paves the way for the ultimate close.

 5. “We already use something for that.”

 A close relative of number three on this list, reps tend to respond to the news that a prospect already uses a competitive product in one of two ways:

 - “Oh, okay.
 So how is that going for you?”

 - “Don't you get frustrated that Vendor Y can't do X?
 We've had a lot of people leave them for us ... ”

-Keep in mind that it's rare for a business leader to go back and re-investigate an old problem if they've already implemented a solution -- whether it's a perfect fit or not.
-Organizations have no shortage of problems to fix, and chances are, your decision maker has moved onto the next one after they signed with your competitor.
+Keep in mind, it‘s rare for a business leader to go back and re-investigate an old problem if they’ve already implemented a solution — whether it's a perfect fit or not.
+Organizations have no shortage of problems to fix, and chances are, your decision maker has moved on to the next one after they signed with your competitor.

 So instead of asking the prospect about the relationship with your rival vendor or trying to create some doubt around their decision, simply say:

-Buyers are prepared to answer a salesperson's rebuttals, but a simple statement of acceptance is far more disarming -- and throws them for a loop of how to reply.
-At this point, they'll either end the call and hang up the phone, confirming that they're satisfied with their vendor and freeing up your time to pursue a new opportunity, or fall silent.
+Buyers are prepared to answer a salesperson‘s rebuttals, but a simple statement of acceptance is far more disarming — and throws them for a loop about how to reply.
+At this point, they’ll either end the call and hang up the phone, confirming that they're satisfied with their vendor and freeing up your time to pursue a new opportunity or fall silent.

 Here's your chance.